-Prior to the closing of this offering, our Fifth Amended and Restated Certificate of Incorporation will be amended to provide that upon the closing of a firm commitment underwritten public offering of our common stock with aggregate proceeds in excess of \$40.0 million, all outstanding shares of our Series AA Convertible Redeemable Preferred Stock and our Series X Convertible Redeemable Preferred Stock shall automatically convert to shares of our common stock.
-As a result, upon the closing of this offering of our common stock, all outstanding shares of our preferred stock which consist of 24,057,013 shares of our Series AA Redeemable Convertible Preferred Stock and 1,892,320 shares of our Series X Redeemable Convertible Preferred Stock, plus all accrued and unpaid dividends thereon, will be automatically converted into 7,857,073 shares of our common stock.
-Immediately prior to the closing of this offering, our Fifth Amended and Restated Certificate of Incorporation will be amended and restated to, among other things, delete all references to such shares of preferred stock.
-Upon the closing of this offering, our stockholders, to issue up to 5,000,000 shares of preferred stock in one or more series and to fix the rights, preferences, privileges and restrictions thereof.
+Our Board of Directors currently has the authority, without further action by our stockholders, to issue up to 5,000,000 shares of preferred stock in one or more series and to fix the rights, preferences, privileges and restrictions thereof.
 These rights, preferences and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences, sinking fund terms and the number of shares constituting, or the designation of, such series, any or all of which may be greater than the rights of common stock.
 The issuance of our preferred stock could adversely affect the voting power of holders of common stock and the likelihood that such holders will receive dividend payments and payments upon our liquidation.
 In addition, the issuance of preferred stock could have the effect of delaying, deferring or preventing a change in control of our company or other corporate action.
-Immediately after closing of this offering, no shares of preferred stock will be outstanding, and we have no present plans to issue any shares of preferred stock.
+No shares of preferred stock are outstanding, and we have no present plans to issue any shares of preferred stock.